What are Markup Tools?

 12. Frame.io

-Time-coded annotations, video collaboration, and Adobe Premiere integration.
+Highlights: Time-coded input, video collaboration, and Adobe Premiere integration.
+Attach/upload, and organize files in a structured cloud workspace.

 13. Atarim

-Visual feedback attachments for WP sites, team chat, and integration with project management tools.
+Highlights: Visual feedback attachments for WP sites, team chat, and integration with project management.

 14. Foxit PDF File Editor